chevereto/v4-docs/application/configuration/multitenancy.md

 Tenant metadata is stored in the `tenants` and `tenants_plans` database tables.
 The database is the source of truth for tenant limits and environment settings.
 The application caches this data in memory and provides a [command line interface](../../application/reference/cli.md#tenants-cli) to manage it.

-By design, this system requires encryption because data stored under `env` columns is encrypted at rest.
+Data stored under `env` columns is encrypted.

 Resource sharing and isolation:

 - Database: table prefixing per tenant.
 - Cache: key prefixing per tenant.
-- Storage: no shared local storage.
-Tenants configure their own “Site storage” and “Upload storage” in application settings.
+- Storage: tenants configure their own “Site storage” and “Upload storage” in application settings.
 - Sessions: only Redis is supported as backend.
 - Tenant ID: unique, up to 16 characters.
 - Tenant hostname: unique, up to 255 characters.

+Once a hostname is resolved to a tenant, the application behaves as if it were a standalone Chevereto instance with its own configuration.

 ## Enabling multitenancy